 Glide along a frozen lake.
 Plow your sled through backcountry bowls of powder.
-Seek some chills, find some thrills — the sledding at Sun Peaks Resort (Setting/Sun Peaks) is both family-friendly and adventure-fuelled.
+Seek some chills and find some thrills.
+The sledding at Sun Peaks Resort is family-friendly and adventure-fueled.

 Bring the whole family along.
 Sun Peaks Resort offer two and four guided snowmobile tours that zoom along frozen routes, over snow and ice-covered lakes, and through a wintry forest.

 Sign-up for a night ride and experience the winterscape illuminated only by your snow machine and the twinkling stars above.
 Then, warm up at McGillivray Cabin with an old-fashioned wiener roast around a glowing fire.